kev9504/youtube-trendings/README.md

 so more videos should be loaded when we scroll to the bottom of the page.

 ##### Bug fix:
 * When you mouse hovers the video, you can see "Likes" on every video component, but it shows always 0.
-Please fix it.
-* When we're trying to open some video to play it doesn't work please fix these bugs.
+* When we're trying to open some video to play, it doesn't work.
 * Slide-nav button (gear) is broken, when you click on it, nothing happens.
-It should open filters, please fix it.
+It should open filters.
-* When slide-nav is opened, the close button doesn't work, please fix it.
+* When slide-nav is opened, the close button doesn't work.
-* On filters slide-nav, we have "Count of videos on the page" slider and when we trying to select more than 50 videos it shows error, please fix it.
+* On filters slide-nav, we have "Count of videos on the page" slider and when we trying to select more than 50 videos it shows error.
 * When we open the video on a separate page, filters button should be hidden.
 * In case is passed the wrong video id, the user should be redirected to a page with youtube videos.
 * Selected filters should be saved, so after we refreshed the page, filters should be the same as we chose before.